ai-toolchainz/squadAI/docs/core-concepts/Tools.md

 ---
-title: crewAI Tools
+title: squadAI Tools
-description: Understanding and leveraging tools within the crewAI framework for agent collaboration and task execution.
+description: Understanding and leveraging tools within the squadAI framework for agent collaboration and task execution.
 ---

 ## Introduction
-CrewAI tools empower agents with capabilities ranging from web searching and data analysis to collaboration and delegating tasks among coworkers.
-This documentation outlines how to create, integrate, and leverage these tools within the CrewAI framework, including a new focus on collaboration tools.
+SquadAI tools empower agents with capabilities ranging from web searching and data analysis to collaboration and delegating tasks among coworkers.
+This documentation outlines how to create, integrate, and leverage these tools within the SquadAI framework, including a new focus on collaboration tools.

 ## What is a Tool?
 !!! note "Definition"
-    A tool in CrewAI is a skill or function that agents can utilize to perform various actions.
-This includes tools from the [crewAI Toolkit](https://github.com/joaomdmoura/crewai-tools) and [LangChain Tools](https://python.langchain.com/docs/integrations/tools), enabling everything from simple searches to complex interactions and effective teamwork among agents.
+    A tool in SquadAI is a skill or function that agents can utilize to perform various actions.
+This includes tools from the [squadAI Toolkit](https://github.com/joaomdmoura/squadai-tools) and [LangChain Tools](https://python.langchain.com/docs/integrations/tools), enabling everything from simple searches to complex interactions and effective teamwork among agents.

 ## Key Characteristics of Tools